Arizona Medical Marijuana

-People interested in seeking a medical marijuana ID card in Arizona (also commonly knowns as MMJ Card) have many questions about the process.
+People interested in getting a medical marijuana ID card in Arizona (also commonly knowns as MMJ Card) have many questions about the process.
 These questions typically include some common inquiries, including:

 - How do I apply for a medical marijuana ID card and what makes me eligible?

 - What if I have a different medical condition proven to benefit from medical marijuana use, but the State of Arizona does not yet include this on their list of approved conditions?